gurugio/cka-study/week4.md

 * kube-proxy manages a rule for ip:port forwarding.

-`kubectl get service` -> shows IP and port of ClusterIP or NodePort `kube-api-server --service-cluster-ip-range ipNet` -> set a IP range for service `ps aux | grep kube-api-server` -> see service-cluster-ip-range
+`kubectl get service` -> shows IP and port of ClusterIP or NodePort

+`kube-apiserver --service-cluster-ip-range ipNet` -> set a IP range for service

+`ps aux | grep kube-apiserver` -> see service-cluster-ip-range

 ```